Practical Linux

 There will be a focus on bioinformatics and programming to support scientific research in general.
 The program consists of four mornings with lessons and some assignments to be done in your own time (i.e., during the afternoons).

 The course is free of charge for all personnel from MGC and Erasmus MC institutes.
 Participants from outside these institutes pay €400.
-There is a maximum of 15 places.
-Should the course be oversubscribed then places will be allocated based on a first-come first-serve basis.
+There is a maximum of 20 places.
+See cancellation rules at the bottom of this page.

 Organizer: Mihai Lefter